-Learn how to make these easy British style scones and get ready for your next tea party, weekend brunches, or lazy afternoons.
-I had many scones in my life, but these easy delicious British scones won my heart.
+Learn how to make these classic English scones and get ready for your next tea party, weekend brunch, or a lazy afternoon.
+I had many scones in my life, but these easy, delicious British scones won my heart.
 This is the recipe I have been asked to share with so many who have tasted them.

 Morning coffee and afternoon tea would not be complete without fresh scones, and there are so many delicious varieties.